zhejianglab/RaSPDAM/README.md

 RaSPDAM utilizes a U-Net architecture, a convolutional neural network (CNN) designed for image segmentation tasks.
 This U-Net model comprises an encoder that extracts slope-based features from the input image and a decoder that reconstructs the image using these features.
 Despite this process, some noise may still remain in the output, so we apply additional filtering steps to identify potential FRB signals.
 Using the "regionprops" function, we analyze connected regions in the segmented image and calculate each candidate's projections on the x- and y-axes.
 Candidates exceeding defined thresholds on both axes are flagged as potential FRB signals.

+We have upgraded the model to use nnUNet, aligning it with NMS (Non-Maximum Suppression) and overlapping suppression techniques, in order to enhance performance.

 For more details, please refer to the [paper](https://arxiv.org/abs/2411.02859).

 ## Dataset